ktap/ktap/doc/tutorial.md

 **probename**

 Event name.
 Each event has a name associated with it.
-(Dtrace also have 'probename' keyword)
+(DTrace also have 'probename' keyword)

 ## Timer syntax